Overplay/bellini-device-mgr/assets/blueline/opp/io.ourglass.cardsagainsthumanity/CAHWriteup.md

 * Reduce the height of the Title
 * Make the buttons look full width like other apps
 * Add timers for each round.
+* Clicking start at the same time as someone else leads to blank cards